charley-padron/Trading-System/README.md

 ## Trading System with Command Line
 The version of the program provides a command line interface to access all of the features of the E-Trade API.
 Code will be added soon.

+## Running the program:

+#### Automated Trading System
+In order to run the automated version you will need to install libraries that are used.
+These libraries are requests, pandas and selenium.
+You can download these using the command line and entering pip install "Library Name".
+For example, to install pandas you would need to enter pip install pandas.

+After you have these libraries you'll need to enter your consumer key and consumer secret from E-Trade into the config file after the equals sing.
+Information on how to obtain the keys can be found here: https://developer.etrade.com/getting-started

+Once you have the keys, make sure you the automatedTrading.py, config.ini and SP500Data.csv in the same directory.
+Enter the command line enter that directory.
+Once you are there, enter "python automatedTrading.py".
+This will begin the program and execute trades.
+I recommend changing the SP500Data.csv with your own CSV file or other format that contains the symbols you would like to trade.

+#### Command Line Version
+Details coming soon.